kailynholty/IDXExchange-DA43-2026/README.md

 ## Weeks 2 and 3
 Filter data for only relevant residential property records by analyzing missing column values and review key numeric fields for statistical relevance.
 Enriches dataset by merging FRED, the national 30-year fixed mortgage rate, with the combined sold and listings datasets.
 ### Running the Script
+The script will print the dataset size, including row and column count, column data types, and the first couple rows of the datasets.
+Then it will calculate missing counts and percentages per column, flagging and dropping columns with >90% missing values.
+The script will produce a numeric distribution summary (min, max, mean, median, percentiles) for ```ClosePrice```, ```LivingArea```, and ```DaysOnMarket```.

+The script will then merge FRED mortgage rate data onto both combined datasets using a ```year_month``` key.

 ### Key Findings
 **Dataset Size**